Posted on October 8, 2012 - Filed Under 12-Concocted Lies and Myths by the media | 25 Comments

 “Last night a friend from Baroda called.
 Weeping.
 It took her fifteen minutes to tell me what the matter was.
 It wasn’t very complicated.
 Only that Sayeeda, a friend of hers, had been caught by a mob.
 Only that her stomach had been ripped open and stuffed with burning rags.
 Only that after she died, someone carved ‘OM‘ on her forehead…

 …A mob surrounded the house of former Congress MP Iqbal Ehsan Jaffri.
 His phone calls to the Director-General of Police, the Police Commissioner, the Chief Secretary, the Additional Chief Secretary (Home) were ignored.
+[Our comment: Notice how in this article, as late as May 2002, even Arundhati Roy does not claim that Jafri called Modi!
+All these claims of calls to Police Commissioner, Chief Secretary are false.
+The SIT examined call records of the Police Commissioner Pandey and found that no call was made by Jafri.
+And that day, the Chief Secretary was abroad, out of India on leave!
+But even Roy doesn't name Modi!]
 The mobile police vans around his house did not intervene.
 The mob broke into the house.
 They stripped his daughters and burned them alive.
 Then they beheaded Ehsan Jaffri and dismembered him.
 Of course it’s only a coincidence that Jaffri was a trenchant critic of Gujarat Chief Minister, Narendra Modi, during his campaign for the Rajkot Assembly by-election in February…”

 Outlook had the guts to publish a rebuttal from a senior functionary of the BJP, the then Rajya Sabha MP Balbir Punj.
 The following was the reply: